 Pat loves the Big Island and also loves Real Estate.
 If you're wondering what all those letters are behind her name, well... its many hours of education Pat has taken to know as much about Real Estate as she can.
 While she likes to have fun showing you around the Big Island and “talking story”, she also wants to wow you with her service and knowledge.
 As Pat says: “I love the Big Island!
 Aloha."

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
-Your feedback helps others choose wisely.
+Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
+This helps others in making informed decisions.